DavidVujic/my-emacs-config/README.md

 On-the-fly syntax checking for GNU Emacs 24.

 ### flycheck-clj-kondo
 This package integrates clj-kondo with Emacs via flycheck.
-Make sure you also have clj-kondo installed on your machine (`npm install -g clj-kondo`).
+Make sure you also have clj-kondo installed globally on your machine according to the official install instructions.

 ### graphql-mode
 graphql-mode is an emacs mode to edit GraphQL schema and queries.